 The Effect on Education

 Studies consistently show that bullying can result in lower grades and missed school.
 And worse, sometimes it can feel like help is nowhere to be found.
-Just how much is bullying interfering in the education of a LGBTQ student and the LGBTQ community?
+Just how much is bullying interfering in the education of a LGBTQIA+ student and the LGBTQIA+ community?
 The statistics are pretty staggering.

 According to the 2019 National School Climate Survey: The experiences of lesbian, gay, bisexual, and transgender youth in our nation’s schools, young people experience severe types of bullying regularly.